korniko98/pivot-atlas/docs/artifacts/ip-address.md

 ####:octicons-arrow-right-24: User agents identifying it

-In some cases, client behavior can be pivoted upon between different IP addresses based on shared user agents or certain commonalities between them.
-However, this is considered a relatively weak correlation, since the same user agent could have legitimate uses as well, unless its unique.
+Various components of malicious activity involve clients identifying as certain user agents.
+This includes devices infected with malware, machines running attacker-side toolkits, as well as machines running crawlers and scanners.

-&nbsp;
+In some cases, client behavior can indeed be pivoted upon between different IP addresses based on shared user agents or certain commonalities between them.
+However, this is usually considered a relatively weak correlation, since the same user agent could have legitimate uses as well, unless its unique in some way.

 ---